andyaiken/dojo/contributing.md

 * Open a terminal in the root folder
 * Run `npm run lint`

-Remember to update the app version number in `package.json` before pushing any change to the repository.
+Remember to update the app version number in `package.json` before creating a pull request.

-## Publishing a new version of the app

-* Open a terminal in the root folder
-* Run `npm run deploy`

-This will build the app in the `build` folder and attempt to deploy it.